 - Where students may and may not sit while competing their work

-If you are implementing centers, share how centers will be structured for distance learning.
+If you are implementing centers, share how centers will be structured.

 - How many activities a day should students complete?